New York and New Jersey campaign: Capture of New York City

-On September 15, General Howe landed about 12,000 men on lower Manhattan, quickly taking control of New York City.
+On September 15, General Howe landed about 12,000 men on Lower Manhattan, quickly taking control of New York City.
 The Americans withdrew to Harlem, where they skirmished the next day, but held their ground.
 Rather than attempting to dislodge Washington from his strong position a second time, Howe again opted for a flanking maneuver.
 Landing troops with some opposition in October in Westchester County across the Harlem River and north of Manhattan, he sought once again to encircle Washington.
-To defend against this move, Washington withdrew most of his army to White Plains, where after a short battle on October 28 he retreated further north.
-The retreat of Washington's forces was aided by a dense fog which concealed their movement to the British troops.
+To defend against this move, Washington withdrew most of his army to White Plains, where after a short battle on October 28, he retreated further north.
+The retreat of Washington's forces was aided by a dense fog that concealed their movement from the British troops.
 This isolated the remaining Continental Army troops in upper Manhattan, so Howe returned to Manhattan and captured Fort Washington in mid-November, taking almost 3,000 prisoners.

-Four days later, November 20, Fort Lee, across the Hudson River from Fort Washington, was also taken.
+Four days later, on November 20, Fort Lee, across the Hudson River from Fort Washington, was also taken.
 Washington brought much of his army across the Hudson into New Jersey, but was immediately forced to retreat by the aggressive British advance.

 General Howe, after consolidating British positions around New York harbor, detached 6,000 men under the command of two of his more difficult subordinates, Henry Clinton, and Hugh, Earl Percy to take Newport, Rhode Island and its strategic port east across Long Island Sound (which they did without opposition on December 8), while he sent General Lord Cornwallis to chase Washington's army through New Jersey.
 The Americans withdrew across the Delaware River into Pennsylvania in early December.